PlanBCode/koppelbot/factory/README.md

 querystring).

 First the request is grouped into connector requests.
-This ensures that a file is only opened once and not multiple times for diffferent entities or properties.
+This ensures that a file is only opened once and not multiple times for different entities or properties.

 These are then grouped in to responses based on the